netxms/netxms-doc/admin/appendix.rst

     - Enable/disable zoning support.
     - true
     - Yes
+  * - Objects.Interfaces.ClearPeerOnUnmanage
+    - If set to ``true``, interface peer will be cleared when interface is unmanaged
+    - false
+    - No
   * - Objects.Interfaces.DefaultExpectedState
     - Default expected state for new interface objects.
     - AUTO